 - Andrew Holt (film programming)

-- John Morrish (public relations/internet)
+- John Morrish (public relations/website)

 - Steve Smith (treasurer)

-- Pam Smith (committee member)
+- Pam Smith (film booking)

 Occasionally the CFS Committee puts together a newsletter with information about the Society’s activities and about film culture more generally.
 Last season’s edition is available as a PDF.